appcanary/blog/source/articles/2016-10-27-Security-broken.html.markdown

 who build these insecure systems given by people who make their money selling boxes that use advanced "machine learning" to show you a map of where malware is coming from.

+TODO: Explain here that both the camera company and the DNC were customers of security firms and bought this shit

 This is all the security industry's fault.
 We've been selling expensive fingerprint scanners to people who need a good password manager.
 It's like the old